AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

    bin/magento cache:clean
    ```

-## Configure catalog export
+## Verify the installation

-After you install [!DNL Catalog Service], you must configure the [Commerce Services Connector](../landing/saas.md) by specifying API Keys and selecting a SaaS Data Space.
+If you fully installed and configured [!DNL Live Search], the [Commerce Services Connector](../landing/saas.md) should already be set up.
+Review the connector settings to be sure.

 To ensure that catalog export is running correctly, confirm that the [cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) and the [indexers](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/manage-indexers.html) are running and the Product Feed indexer is set to Update by Schedule.